KayLerch/alexa-utterance-generator/README.md

 help me {get|book} a {taxi|room|table} in {{city}} at {1-12}:00 {AM|PM}
 ```

-returns utterances like "help me get a taxi in {city} at 1:00 AM".
+returns utterances like "_help me get a taxi in {city} at 1:00 AM_".